2013–14 Oklahoma State Cowgirls basketball team

-The 2013–14 Oklahoma State Cowgirls basketball team will represent Oklahoma State University in the 2013–14 college basketball season.
-It will be head coach Jim Littell's third season at Oklahoma State.
-The Cowgirls, were members of the Big 12 Conference and will play their home games at the Gallagher-Iba Arena.
+The 2013–14 Oklahoma State Cowgirls basketball team represented Oklahoma State University in the 2013–14 college basketball season.
+It was head coach Jim Littell's third season at Oklahoma State.
+The Cowgirls, were members of the Big 12 Conference and played their home games at the Gallagher-Iba Arena.
 They finished the season with a 25–9 overall, 11–7 in Big 12 play for a tie to finish in third place.
 They lost in the semifinals in the 2014 Big 12 Conference women's basketball tournament to Baylor.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Florida Gulf Coast in the first round, Purdue in the second round before losing to Notre Dame in the sweet sixteen.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Florida Gulf Coast in the first round, Purdue in the second round before losing to Notre Dame in the sweet sixteen.